Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

 -noneMatch():

+**lambda expression**--
-**lambda expression**-- A Clear, concise way to represent an anonymous function (a function without a name).
+Function without a name, and Clear, Concise way to represent an anonymous function .
 A way to implement instances of functional interfaces.

 **Functional interfaces**--
 Interfaces with single abstract method, used for lambda expression or method reference.
 Main categories: